TYPO3-Continuous-Integration/TYPO3-CI-YAML-Lint/README.md

-# TYPO3 Yaml Lint Github Action
+# TYPO3 YAML Lint Github Action

 This action lints yaml code of your TYPO3 extension.